lm3nitro/Projects/Proxy/Squid Proxy/Squid Proxy.md

 ## Traffic Analysis

 Now that the domains have been blocked, I tested with the Win10 host again going to both Facebook and Youtube.
-I checked the Squid Proxy logs ater to monitor:
+I checked the Squid logs after to monitor:

 ![Pasted image 20240403144543](https://github.com/lm3nitro/Projects/assets/55665256/a3fde7d1-0980-4511-ad08-16b93739229e)